dotlang/language/doc/RFE.md

 module another way: `CustomerType := !("customer")` `my_customer := CustomerType{name:"A", age:30}`

-? - A module provides a number of types and bindings.
+Y - A module provides a number of types and bindings.
 Those bindings can be abstract `name: string` or concrete `name: string := "ali"`.
 When you import a module, you have a type.
 You can initialize new bindigns based on that type and during that operation, you can provide values for abstract bindings.

-? - There are two types of bindings: Concrete and abstract.
+N - There are two types of bindings: Concrete and abstract.
 Concrete has a value but abstract does not.
 When you create a binding of type struct, you must provide value for abstract bindings and must not provide value for concrete bindings.

-? - mark items that must be specified when importing the module.
+Y - mark items that must be specified when importing the module.
 This is just like a struct definition where you provide values.
 `Customer := {name: string, age: int}`
 How can we define a module for sorted list so that it has a generic type + requires compare function?
 ```